John Frederick MacKay: Further service

 Mackay was commissioned into the King's Own Scottish Borderers as a second lieutenant on 27 July 1901, while still in South Africa.
 Following the end of the Second Boer War in June 1902, he left Durban for England on the SS Nubia in August 1902.
 One year later, he was promoted to acting lieutenant while serving with the West African Frontier Force (WAFF).
 This rank was confirmed in 1905.
-He transferred to the Hampshire Regiment as a captain in 1907 and to the Argyll and Sutherland Highlanders in 1908, still attached to the WAFF.
+He transferred to the Hampshire Regiment as a captain in 1907 and then to the Argyll and Sutherland Highlanders in 1908, still attached to the WAFF.
 He served with the Argylls for the rest of his career, although attached to other regiments.
 From November 1908 to 1912 he served as adjutant of the 7th (Volunteer) Battalion, Royal Scots.
 In November 1914 he became adjutant of the Indian Volunteers, but later moved to the 21st Battalion, Northumberland Fusiliers (2nd Tyneside Scottish).
-In 1915 he was promoted Major.
-In August 1916 he was promoted Lieutenant-Colonel commanding a battalion of the Highland Light Infantry.
+In 1915 he was promoted major.
+In August 1916 he was promoted lieutenant-colonel commanding a battalion of the Highland Light Infantry.
 He retired in 1921.